-The app has been programmed to process as little personal data as possible.
-This means that the app does not collect any data that would allow the RKI or other users to infer your identity, your name, your location or other personal details.
+The app's entire system has been programmed to process as little personal data as possible.
+This means that the system does not collect any data that would allow the RKI or other users to infer your identity, your name, your location or other personal details.
 The app does not therefore use any analysis tools to evaluate the way you use it.